Pexels Image: Tookapic

 graco contender 65 convertible car seat that restricts their ability to reach things they shouldn’t be playing with.

 The sun’s shining, the birds are singing and you think what a lovely day to pop into down and run some errands.
 Once you’ve made sure baby George and young Amy have got plenty of suncream on, off you all go.
 Later, having had a lovely shopping trip you realize you’ve forgotten something, so you tell eight-year-old Amy to keep an eye on her brother reasoning that you’ve parked in the shade and you’ll only be five minutes.
 It’s a story that’s been repeated so many times as a parent leaves a child in charge of their younger sibling, doesn’t unlock the car, safety first they think, and forgets to crack open a window.
 After all, it’s not that hot, but the temperature inside an enclosed vehicle will be drastically different to outside.
 It may sound like common sense, but at least thirty-seven children die from heat stroke each year from being in locked cars.
 Always make sure you take your kids with you no matter how quick you think you’ll be, and avoid anyone being forgotten about by putting your smartphone or handbag on the back seat.
+There is also another issue many people and children face, battling the sun while in a vehicle, front windshields are normally treated with an anti-ray film to decrease the exposure to the passengers, however, the side windows of vehicles aren’t treated with the same finish, this allows for sun rays to penetrate and leave the passengers skin exposed, to decrease the exposure to the suns rays while behind windows, look into products such as these QuikSnap car window shades.

 Trapped In Trunk